-Windows, External Doors and Joinery

-Repair Category 1

-Notes The velux sealed unit has failed.
+Windows, External Doors and Joinery Repair Category 1 Notes The rear door is not fully sealed when closed.
+The sealed unit to the front door has failed.
 Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.

 External Decorations

-Repair Category 1
+Repair Category

 Notes No significant defects evident.